arnaud-lb/php-memory-profiler/README.md

 ## Loading the extension

-The extension must be loaded as a zend_extension.

-It can be loaded on the command line, just for one script:
+The extension can be loaded on the command line, just for one script:

-    php -dzend_extension=/absolute/path/to/memprof.so script.php
+    php -dextension=memprof.so script.php

 Or permanently, in php.ini:

-    zend_extension=/absolute/path/to/memprof.so
+    extension=memprof.so

 ## Usage